spinalcord/MacroKeyB/README.md

 ![MacroKeyB Demo1](https://github.com/spinalcord/MacroKeyB/blob/main/ReadmeImages/example.jpg?raw=true)

 ## Installation/Download/Run

-I recomment the use of AppImage (https://github.com/spinalcord/MacroKeyB/releases)

 You need root privilges to run MacroKeyB.
 Read the "Requirements" below why we need that.
 ```sh
 sudo -E myapp.AppImage
 ```
+I recommend the use of `deb` file for Ubuntu LTS like distribution (https://github.com/spinalcord/MacroKeyB/releases).

-in case you are using a really new **Nvidia** card or a really old **Nvidia** card right now.
-30xx and 40xx should work fine
+in case you are using a really new **Nvidia** card or a really old **Nvidia** card right now, use the parameter below

 ```sh
 WEBKIT_DISABLE_DMABUF_RENDERER=1 sudo -E myapp.AppImage
 ```

+- Nvidia 20xx 30xx and 40xx should work fine.
+- AMD Cards should work out of the box

 ## Features